 Key West was incorporated as a City on January 8, 1828.
-In October of 1834, one of the first volunteer fire departments in the State of Florida was organized in that city.
-It was called Lafayette Fire Department, named after the French General Lafayette, who was a Revolutionary War hero.
-After the Revolutionary War, Lafayette toured the country speaking at various engagements about his war experience, and became quite popular.
+In October 1834, one of the first volunteer fire departments in the State of Florida was organized in that city.
+It was called the Lafayette Fire Department, named after the French General Lafayette, a Revolutionary War hero.
+After the Revolutionary War, Lafayette toured the country, speaking at various engagements about his war experience, and became quite popular.

 Years following the war, people became very patriotic, and all the fire companies throughout the country used names with a Revolutionary War theme.
 For example, names like Washington, Franklin, Eagle, Bunker Hill, and Lafayette were common; it is assumed that Key West also followed that trend.
 They elected the following officers: President Thomas B. Townsend, Vice President Asa F. Tift, Secretary Joseph A. Thouron, and Treasurer William H. Shaw.

 In the 1830, Key West's population was a little more than 500 inhabitants and there were about 160 wooden structures on the island, the two largest structures being warehouses.
 Three months later in January of 1835, a small fire occurred in the outhouse of Judge Webb's yard.
 The Fire department failed to respond.
 Many of the island's citizens inquired why the apparatus was not conveyed to Judge Webb's residence after the fire.
 The fire department's excuse was that there was no fire alarm in the city to alert them.
 Had some type of alarm been given, the active members would have conveyed the engine to the fire scene.
 It would have been an opportunity to put the company to the test.